-Compensatory Mitigation - Compensatory mitigation is generally required for all activities in which the impacts to the aquatic resources have been avoided and minimized to the maximum extent practicable but would still result in unavoidable adverse effects.
+Compensatory Mitigation - Compensatory mitigation is generally required for PCN activities in which the impacts to the aquatic resources have been avoided and minimized to the maximum extent practicable but would still result in unavoidable adverse effects to the environment that are considered more than minimal or are contrary to the public interest.
 Whatever the case may be, compensatory mitigation is no substitute for avoidance and minimization.